guacsec/guac/internal/testing/backend/README.md

 All the files here must use the `//go:build integration` tag, so they are not run with normal unit tests.

+To run a single test, use something like: `go test -v --tags=integration -run TestHasSBOM`

 ## Writing more tests

 * Write normal go test functions.
 For example